ivannz/cplxmodule/cplxmodule/nn/relevance/README.md

 ### Computing relevance masks

 The variational dropout and relevance determination methods use special Fully Factorised Gaussian approximation with mean `\mu` and variance `\alpha \lvert \mu \rvert^2`.
-The `\alpha` is essentially the ratio of mean to standard deviation and is learnt either directly, or through a additive reparameterization.
+The `\alpha` is essentially the ratio of mean to standard deviation and is learnt either directly, or through an additive reparameterization.
 It effectively scores the irrelevance of the parameter it is associated with: `\alpha` is close to zero, then the parameter is more relevant, rather than the parameter with `\alpha` above `1`.

 In order to decide if a parameter is relevant it is necessary to compare its irrelevance score against a threshold.
 The following functions can be used for returning the masks of kept/dropped out (sparsified) parametersL

-* `named_relevance(module, threshold=..., hard=True)` much like the `.named_penalties`, this generator yields submodule's name and the computed relevance mask, which is `nonzero` at those parameter elements, which have `\log\alpha` below the given `threshold`. `hard` forces the returend mask to be binary.
+* `named_relevance(module, threshold=..., hard=True)` much like the `.named_penalties`, this generator yields submodule's name and the computed relevance mask, which is `nonzero` at those parameter elements, which have `\log\alpha` below the given `threshold`. `hard` forces the returned mask to be binary.

 * `compute_ard_masks(module, threshold=..., hard=True)` also returns the sparsity mask, but unlike `named_relevance` returns a dictionary of masks, keyed by parameter manes compatible with the masking interface of the layers in `nn.masked`.